Spreaker platform for the new radio: compelling features + my suggestions by Allan Tépper - ProVideo Coalition

 For some newbies, that is way too much work, and some give up at step 2.
 Even if they do reach step 4, they are constantly being enticed to listen to other shows available via the same app, which is great for those other shows and for the platform, but not for you and your show or mine.
 By having your own branded app, they search for and download a single app, and that’s it.
 They aren’t exposed to any other shows (unless you promote them in your show), and they are not forced to sign up or fill out any form when using your own branded app.

-3 constructive suggestions for Spreaker
+Three constructive suggestions for Spreaker

 It should be clear by now that I prefer Spreaker over other dedicated “media hosts” because of Spreaker’s unique and compelling features explained in this article.
 However, I would strongly make the following suggestions to Spreaker, in order of importance: